 5. Check the background worker.
 Open the service worker file listed in the manifest.
 Look for outbound network requests using fetch() that send data to external domains.
 Pay attention to any base64 encoding, URL parameter construction with large payloads, or WebSocket connections.

 This process takes about ten minutes per extension.
-For most people, that is practical for their three to five most critical extensions but not for a full audit of everything installed.
-That is where automated tools fill the gap.
+For most people, that is practical for their three to five highest-exposure extensions but not for everything installed.
+A permission audit can help choose where to start.

 Manual inspection can tell you what an extension looks like at a single point in time.
 It cannot tell you what happens after the next update.
 The Urban VPN extension passed manual inspection for months before its behavior changed.
 The AITOPIA extensions were functional AI tools with clean-looking code that happened to also steal everything you typed.